AICoE/aicoe-cd/docs/admin/add_new_cluster_spec.md

 - `config`: The token goes here, replace the contents of ${SA_TOKEN} with the one retrieved earlier.

-- `namespace`: List of namespaces ArgoCD has permissions to deploy to, comma-separated, no whitespace
+- `namespace`: List of namespaces ArgoCD has permissions to deploy to, comma-separated, no whitespace.

+**NOTE**: Every namespace listed in this field must have permissions for ArgoCD to manage the deployments.
+Refer to [this document](../give_argocd_access_to_your_project.md) to set up  permissions to the namespace.

 - `server`: Cluster api server hostname, can be retrieved by running `oc whoami --show-server`